Atmoswater™ Research

 Even the driest air around us contains water vapour, which can be extracted and used.
 Designs already exist for devices that process atmospheric water vapour into liquid potable water, and this area deserves to be explored.

-An electronic version of this paper is available from IngentaConnect by following this link.
+An electronic version of this paper is available from Practical Action Publishing by following this link.

 Back to Publications List